Skip to content

 Tax may not be efficient

 Sole traders are taxed as individuals, it can be as high as 39%.
 You can find the tax rate here.
-However, companies are taxed at a flat rate of 28% in New Zealand, and trusts are taxed at 33%.
+However, companies are taxed at a flat rate of 28% in New Zealand, and trusts are taxed at 33% or 39%.
 You can find more details on IRD’s website.
 In this case, both of those structures are taxed at a lower rate compared with sole traders.
 As a result, sole traders are less efficient when it comes to working around the tax system.

 When the business starts, you normally have more expenses due to business setup, compared with income you earned.
 During that time, sole traders may be more tax efficient.
 As you could offset your business losses with your other income, which may give you a tax refund position at the year end.